AWegnerGitHub/awegnergithub.github.io-content/pages/about.md

 My experience spans computer science and information security across academia, manufacturing, transportation, logistics, telecommunications, and HR tech.
-I've worked everywhere from pre-seed startups to Fortune 500 corporations—giving me a unique perspective on building high-quality engineering teams at any scale.
+I've worked everywhere from pre-seed startups to Fortune 500 corporations - giving me a unique perspective on building high-quality engineering teams at any scale.

 Since 2017, I've served as an elected moderator on Stack Overflow, helping maintain one of the world's largest developer communities.